maryamsafajoo.art

 Maryam Safajoo

-As a Persian American artist, Maryam Safajoo's work is a testament to resilience, memory, and justice.
-Her paintings narrate the stories of the Iranian Bahá’í community’s systematic persecution after the 1979 revolution—stories that are often erased, silenced, or exist only in the memories of those who lived through them.
-Through oil on linen, she creates miniature-scale paintings that serve as visual ethnography, preserving the experiences of those who have been denied representation.
+As a Persian American artist, Maryam Safajoo’s work is a testament to resilience, memory, and justice.
+Her paintings narrate the stories of the Iranian Bahá’í community’s systematic persecution after the 1979 revolution—stories that are often erased, silenced, or preserved only in the memories of those who endured them.
+Working in oil on linen, she creates miniature-scale paintings that function as visual ethnography, safeguarding the experiences of individuals denied representation.
+Her narrative paintings extend this testimony into a sustained and resonant practice of visual storytelling.

 Maryam experienced this oppression firsthand in Iran.
 She vividly recalls the morning when government security forces raided her home, ransacked it, and took her father to prison.
 She remembers her younger sister crying on her way to school.
 Years later, her sister was denied access to university, and when she sought answers, she was placed in solitary confinement.
 These experiences are not isolated.
 They are part of a broader, ongoing reality that has affected generations of Bahá’ís in Iran—individuals who have been executed, imprisoned, deprived of education, and had their homes and livelihoods stripped away.